sidestep-labs/AzureKeyVaultExplorer/README.md

 ## Troubleshooting
 The folder where all app associated data like the database and other encrypted files is `/Users/YOUR_USER_NAME/Library/Application Support/KeyVaultExplorer/` on macOS and `C:\Users\YOUR_USER_NAME\AppData\Local\KeyVaultExplorer` on Windows.
-If you're facing trouble, I recommend deleteing all files in the directory.
+If you're facing trouble, I recommend deleting all files in the directory.
 On macOS, i also recommend opening the key chain and deleting everything that begins with "keyvaultexplorer_".

 When downloading on windows, you may have to click properties on the exe/application file and check the "unblock" checkbox to allow running the application on the machine if you get a messages saying the app needs another app from the microsoft store to download.

 ## Contribution
 Accepting PRs, suggestions, code reviews, feature requests and more.
-This is my first time using avaloniaUI and building a desktop application so all feedback is welcome.
+This is my first time using AvaloniaUI and building a desktop application so all feedback is welcome.

 ### Dependencies